Read the Docs tutorial

 After that, you will be redirected to Read the Docs, where you will need to confirm your e-mail and username.
 Clicking the Sign Up » button will create your account and redirect you to your dashboard.

 By now, you should have two email notifications:

 One from GitHub, telling you that “A third-party OAuth application … was recently authorized to access your account”.
 You don’t need to do anything about it.

 Another one from Read the Docs, prompting you to “verify your email address”.
 Click on the link to finalize the process.

-Finally, you created your account on Read the Docs and are ready to import your first project.
+Once done, your Read the Docs account is created and ready to import your first project.

 Our commercial site offers some extra features, like support for private projects.
 You can learn more about our two different sites.

 To import your GitHub project to Read the Docs, first click on the Import a Project button on your dashboard (or browse to the import page directly).
 You should see your GitHub account under the “Filter repositories” list on the right.
 If the list of repositories is empty, click the 🔄 button, and after that all your repositories will appear on the center.